 “Don’t tell me you’re like every other person that thinks it’s a coincidence.”
 I said coincidence like it tasted sour in my mouth.

 His eyes lit up.
 “Just stop.
 Nothing’s going to happen.”

 Maybe he was right.
 Maybe I worried for nothing.
 But it would happen somewhere.
 And how could it be stopped if no one ever saw it coming?

-A girl with dark hair and skin the color of bleached parchment sidled up next to Jai.
+A girl with dark hair and ivory skin sidled up next to Jai.
 I turned away as she touched his shoulder in a familiar way.
 Jai laughed and said something into her ear.
 It could be her.